Pressignac

 The Hallstatt civilization during the Iron Age used a road from Narbonne to Nantes and Brittany.
 This old road crosses the municipal territory of Pressignac, passing by Mandat, the Bost de la Herse, the Motte, the Négrerie and Besses wood, skirting two buildings dating from this time.

 Caesar's camp, on the Petit Chêne hill, between Bors and Mandat, is a 100-meter square surrounded on three sides by an embankment almost three meters wide and one meter high.
 Despite its name, it was not a Roman camp (although it is likely that the Romans reused it).
 One hypothesis is that this camp was to be a kind of caravanserai, a stage on this trading route of the Iron Age.
-Neolithic axes found in large numbers around might also suggest an occupation of this prehistoric site.
+Neolithic axes found in large numbers around this prehistoric site might also suggest its occupation.
 This land also served much later, shortly before the war of 1870, as a field of military maneuvers.